mkitzan/terminus/README.md

 In previous versions it would have been a nightmare to integrate new table into the system; however, now it's fairly straight forward.
 Implementing a new column or table involves adding values to datastructures in the the theme file ('statics.py'), and performing SQL operations to add the table or column.

 # Features
-- 3 library host tables (books, stories, quotes), and 1 administrative host table (records)
+- 4 library host tables (books, stories, quotes, wishlist), and 1 administrative host table (records)
-- 17 command functions including: file upload, plot graphical query output, the aggregate trinity, query result export...
+- 18 command functions including: file upload, plot graphical query output, the aggregate trinity, query result export...
 - User/password system
 - Full wildcard support
 - Case insensitive searching
-- 8 data points for 'books', 6 data points for 'stories', 4 data points for 'quotes', and 5 data points for 'records'
+- 8 data points for 'books', 6 data points for 'stories', 4 data points for 'quotes', 7 data points for 'wishlist', and 5 data points for 'records'
 - The Litany Against Fear

 # Initial Set-up
 - Download files, create a directory for Terminus (consider creating a desktop shortcut to one of the start-up scripts)
 - Make sure you have sqlite3 installed on your machine (https://www.sqlite.org/download.html)
-- Run set-up.py from terminal, it will prompt you to create a new user
+- Run setup.py from a terminal, it will allow you to create a new user
 - Create a CSV or TSV of your current library using the expected column ordering format (title, author, genre, year, pages, type, format, finished)
 Beware of single quotes, SQL syntax expects two single quotes ('') in the place of a one single quote (')
 - Execute an 'upload' command